Salmandabbakuti/afternote-fhe/README.md

 - One user can create notes, stay active with `ping()`, and let a beneficiary recover a note after the unlock condition is met.

-### Milestone 2: Smart Filtering, Beneficiary UX, and Auto Unlock (IN PROGRESS)
+### Milestone 2: Smart Filtering, Beneficiary UX, and Auto Unlock (PHASE 1 IN PROGRESS)

-Planned additions:
+Phase 1 delivered features (Wave 5):

+- Subgraph-backed vault indexing and GraphQL queries
 - Vault status filtering on client:
   - Active: Recently pinged
   - Warning: Approaching inactivity threshold